 Photographs are an important resource for parents and teachers working to provide context for language.
 The posts related to photographs are models of some of the types of activities that can be done with children using pictures.
 Entries labeled Learn Spanish with Pictures have a photograph, a description of the photo and a series of questions to help you talk about the picture with children.

 These posts offer suggestions on selecting and using specific vocabulary.
 There are examples of how to incorporate phrases into a daily routine and activities that use the vocabulary.
-There are also many activities that use vocabulary in different categories.
+There are also many activities that use vocabulary related to different themes.

 I appreciate feedback.
-Feel free to contact me at playground . spanish @ gmail . com
+Feel free to contact me using the tab in the top menu bar.

 I taught my three children Spanish as they were growing up.
-They are now 26, 24, and 22.
-They all speak beautiful Spanish and it is an important part of their professional, academic and personal lives.
-My oldest daughter lives and works in Lima, Peru.
-My son is a medical student and also interprets at a medical specialty clinic.
-My youngest daughter will start law school in the fall of 2013.
-She uses her Spanish and French regularly in her work with human rights organizations.
+They all speak beautifully, and it is an important part of their professional and personal lives.
+My oldest daughter is a translator and project manager in Lima, Peru.
+My son is graduating from medical school and will do his residency in New Orleans.
+My youngest daughter is graduating from law school at the University of Chicago and will do a Federal Clerkship with the 9th Circuit Court of Appeals in San Francisco.